-Below you will find questions that frequently come up when people are considering bringing the Players to their department or campus.
-For questions regarding planning your event, please visit our Plan for Your Performance page.
+Below you will find questions that frequently come up when groups are considering bringing the Players to their department or campus.
+For information that can help you plan an event that has already been confirmed, please visit our Plan for Your Performance page.

 Booking the Players

 Fill out our online form, and we will be in touch as soon as possible to discuss your request.
 We aim to respond to all requests within 2 weeks of receipt.